jimmycallin/jimmycallin.github.io/_posts/2016-01-03-make-your-python3-code-reproducible.md

     Number=Sing|Definite=Ind|Gender=Com|Case=Nom

-The problem arises whenever I rerun the output and want to see if any differences arises between runs.
+The problem appears whenever I rerun the output and want to see if any differences arise between runs.
 Since the order of the dictionary output is determined by the hashing of the original keys, I cannot use e.g. `git diff` to compare the previous commited output with the current one.

 If you have complete control and knowledge of your environment, your best bet is to either use `OrderedDict` and its counterparts whenever the sorting order cannot be assumed, or to simply sort the items of your dictionary ahead of iteration.